lostintangent/gistpad/README.md

 - `id` - A unique ID that will be used to persist the enabled/disabled state of the gallery.
 Note that the display name of the gallery comes from the gallery definition itself.
 - `url` - A URL that points at the actual template gallery.
 This URL must refer to a JSON file that conforms to the [GistPad template gallery schema](https://gist.githubusercontent.com/lostintangent/091c0eec1f6443b526566d1cd3a85294/raw/3c1413b49052a677b1f5d192c5c37d6b2c2b9fae/schema.json).

+### Playground Languages

+By default, GistPad ships with support for a handful of [languages](#additional-language-support) you can use in a [playground](#playgrounds).
+However, extensions can introduce support for new languages by adding a `gistpad.playgrounds.languages` contribution to their `package.json` file.
+This contribution point is simply an object of objects with the following properties:

+- `type` - The "type" of language that your extension is supporting.
+One of `markup`, `stylesheet` or `script`.
+- `extensions` - An array of file extensions that your extension supports, including the leading period (e.g `.haml`).

+When your extension contributes a custom language, GistPad expects that your extension returns an API, that includes the following members:

+- `gistPadCompile(extension: string, code: string): string` - Takes in the code and associated file extension (e.g. `.haml`) and returns the compiled version of the code.
+For example, if your extension contributes support for Haml, then when the end-user opens a playground using a `.haml` file, this method would be passed the raw Haml code, and the `.haml` extension, and you'd need to return the compiled HTML string.

+For an example of how to use this API, check out the [GistPad Contrib](https://github.com/vsls-contrib/gistpad-contrib) extension.

 ## Supported Filesystem Operations